 Frequently asked questions about Michelin star restaurants

-Across the world there are a total of 2,817 Michelin star restaurants.
-This is broken down into 2,290 restaurants with one Michelin star, 414 restaurants with two Michelin stars, 113 restaurants with three Michelin stars.
+Across the world, there are a total of 3,456 Michelin star restaurants as of October 2023.
+This is broken down into 2,828 restaurants with one Michelin star, 488 restaurants with two Michelin stars, and 140 restaurants with three Michelin stars.

-The country with the most Michelin stars is, of course, France with a total of 600.
-However, Tokyo alone has 217 Michelin-starred restaurants, which is significantly more than any other city in the world.
-This has given Japan the title of the second highest Michelin-starred country in the world, which is closely followed by Italy.
+The country with the most Michelin stars is France with a total of 622 Michelin starred restaurants.
+However, Tokyo alone has 198 Michelin-starred restaurants, which is significantly more than any other city in the world.
+This has given Japan the title of the second highest Michelin-starred country in the world (411 restaurants), which is followed by Italy (378 restaurants).